 The venue’s ambient system was recalibrated to follow the theatrical arc.

-Lighting evolved with the storyline — reinforcing drama without visual excess.
+Lighting evolved with the storyline — reinforcing drama without overproduction.

 MUSIC & RUNWAY TIMING